damsgithub/myzuka-club-rich.py/README.md

 * it is more difficult to interrupt the script with ctrl-c in Windows with latests Python version, even with [this bug](https://bugs.python.org/issue42296) corrected.

 Install:
 * install python 3 (tested with 3.6 and 3.9) if not already present on your distrib.
-For Windows, see here https://www.python.org/downloads/windows/
+For Windows, see [here](https://www.python.org/downloads/windows/)
 * install required modules.
-Use your standard repo for linux, for Windows do in an administrator command prompt
+Use your standard repo for linux, for Windows do in an administrator command prompt:

 ```sh
 python -m pip install BeautifulSoup4 Pysocks requests cfscrape rich
 ```

 Notes:
 * you don't need to install requests and cfscrape if you set "userequests" to "0" at the start of the script.
-They are only usefull if you want to download through Tor socks proxy due to cloudflare detecting the script as a bot.
+They are only usefull if you want to download through Tor socks proxy due to cloudflare more ofently detecting the script as a bot with urllib.request (even with the same useragent).
-* you need rich >= 9.12.1 due to bug https://github.com/willmcgugan/rich/issues/1061
+* you need rich >= 9.12.1 due to [this bug](https://github.com/willmcgugan/rich/issues/1061)

 Usage:
 * Just give it an album or artist url from http://myzuka.club/ as argument, see below: